 He was telling people to get tests.

-Given that the Secretary of State had encouraged people to get tests, and with 8 million pupils returning to school, with thousands going back to workplaces, as his Prime Minister has insisted on, surely it was obvious there would be extra demand on the system, so why did he not plan extra resource capacity to process tests?
+Given that the Secretary of State had encouraged people to get tests, and with 8 million pupils returning to school, with thousands going back to workplaces which his Prime Minister has insisted on—surely it was obvious there would be extra demand on the system, so why did he not plan extra resource capacity to process tests?
 It is not the fault of ill people asking for tests; it is his fault for not providing them.
 We have had no apology today to our constituents who have been told to travel hundreds of miles for a test.